mrpostiga/imame4all/trunk/res/Applications/iMAME4all.app/readme.txt

 - Not perfect sound or incomplete in some games.

 - Memory leaks.
 In case of errors, reset iOS and try again please ;-).
+Also you can make sure iMAME4all is properly closed and not in the background.

-- Some games listed could not work well.
+- Some games listed do not work correctly.
 The MAME team could do any game not work between versions.

 INTERESTING WEBPAGES ABOUT MAME